Collin K. Berke, Ph.D.

 options(scipen=999)

-<- lm(num_objects ~ gdp, data = data_space_wb) space_gdp_mdl
+space_gdp_mdl <- lm(num_objects ~ gdp, data = data_space_wb)

-to output information about our model.
+Using the space_gdp_model object, we can use summary() to output information about our model.
 We’ll also use this information to interpret the results.

 summary(space_gdp_mdl)